mkhairul6/AlphaDocs/README.md

 ## Order Collection Reminder Push Notification

 Push notifications are sent to user's mobile devices (if the user has registered a device token during login) for reminding user of an upcoming order collection.
 The notification will have a message which can be displayed to the user.
-The notification will also contain a `type: ORDER_COLLECTION_REMINDER` in the payload which can be used to determine whether additional actions need to be completed on receiving this notification.
+The notification will also contain a `type: ORDER_COLLECTION_REMINDER` and `order: Order object` in the payload which can be used to determine whether additional actions need to be completed on receiving this notification.

 See <a href="#testing-push-notifications">here</a> for more details on configuring/testing push notifications.

-## Update Order Fulfillment Time
+## Update Order

 `http://<server>/api/1.0/order/<brandCode>/updateOrder/<orderNumber>`